python-indentacion-comentarios

 Basic Python Syntax

-The code in Python is divided into lines, which we call statements.
-A statement is an instruction that the Python interpreter can execute (such as assignments, expressions, control flow statements, etc).
+Code in Python is divided into lines, which we call statements.
+A statement is an instruction that the Python interpreter can execute (such as assignments, expressions, flow control declarations, etc.).

-Python is an interpreted language, which means that the code will be executed line by line through an interpreter.
+Python is an interpreted language, meaning that the code will be executed line by line through an interpreter.

-Each statement will contain operations, control structures, data manipulation (we will cover each point in the following articles).
+Each statement will contain operations, control structures, data manipulation (we will see each point in the following articles).

-An example of a statement would look like this,
+An example of a statement would be like this,

 x = 5